 - How we come to choose the sexual choices we make.
 (Environment, choice, and sexual orientation)

-- How humans act in seeking sexual activity, and with sexual partners, and the scope of sexually oriented behaviours.
+- How humans act in seeking sexual activity, and with sexual partners, and the scope of sexually oriented behaviors.
 (Human sexual behavior)

 - The psychological significance of sex, which may be related to its emotional effects, its physiological effects, or tied up with other psychological aspects, such as power, control, or the need for security.